jordangass-poore/jordangass-poore.github.io/_pages/education.markdown

 ---
 title: Education
+contentType: allAchievement
+isList: true
+subType: Education
 ---

-This is an Education page.
+This is an education page.